Blueberry Crisp Ice Cream

 1/4 teaspoon cinnamon

-In a medium sauce pan, combine the heavy cream, milk, 1/3 cup sugar, tea, vanilla and salt, and bring to a gentle simmer over medium heat.
+In a medium sauce pan, combine the heavy cream, milk, 1/3 cup sugar, vanilla and salt, and bring to a gentle simmer over medium heat.
 Use a wooden spoon to stir, dissolving the sugar, and bring the cream mixture to about 175 degrees (about 8 minutes).
-Turn off the heat, cover the pan, and allow the tea infused cream steep for 15 minutes.
+Turn off the heat, cover the pan, and allow the vanilla infused cream steep for 15 minutes.

 Meanwhile, whisk the egg yolks in a separate bowl, and slowly add the sugar, whisking for about 4 minutes, or until the eggs are light in color and thick.
 When the cream finishes steeping, ladle 1 cup of the hot cream in a drizzle into the eggs while whisking to temper.
 Pour the egg mixture back into the saucepan, and gently cook over medium low heat, stirring constantly with a wooden spoon for about 8-10 minutes.
 You will know the custard is ready when you are able to coat the back of your wooden spoon and run your finger down, leaving a line.